bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 2/module-declarations.md

 ## Syntax

 `ModuleDeclaration` is a new nonterminal which can exist at the top level of a module, like `import` and `export` statements, or of a script.
-Note that, as in the case of [module expressions](https://github.com/tc39/proposal-module-expressions), there is no shared lexical scope between module declarations and the module that contains each other; they are simply side by side, like modules fetched from different URLs.
+Note that, as in the case of [[module-expressions]], there is no shared lexical scope between module declarations and the module that contains each other; they are simply side by side, like modules fetched from different URLs.

 ```
 ModuleItem[Yield, Await, Return] :